roc-lang/roc/FAQ.md

 Of note, allowing this feature would only slow down modules that used it; modules that didn't use it would still be parallelizable.
 However, when people find out ways to speed up their builds (in any language), advice starts to circulate about how to unlock those speed boosts.
-If Roc had this feature, it's predictable that a commonly-accepted piece of advice would eventually circulate: "don't use this feature becuase it slows down your builds."
+If Roc had this feature, it's predictable that a commonly-accepted piece of advice would eventually circulate: "don't use this feature because it slows down your builds."

 If a feature exists in a language, but the common recommendation is never to use it, that's cause for reconsidering whether the feature should be in the language at all.
 In the case of this feature, I think it's simpler if the